Digital transformation has been leveraging huge benefits for businesses from across all industries.

 Reduced admin time

 The accurate tracking of working hours can be integrated with payroll technology to ensure that correct salaries are paid on payday.
-This leads to a reduction in time taken to process the payroll and as much as 75% of time saved for Team Leaders in some companies.
+This leads to a reduction in time taken to process the payroll and as much as 75% of the time saved for Team Leaders in some companies.
 With the right technology, many of the time-consuming tasks can even be automated or provide much quicker ways of doing things such as adding recurring visits to a schedule.
 Other regular tasks like raising invoices can be more efficient with fast creation and sending of invoices, tracked with the system.

 Missed appointment notifications